LubaKaper/ios-structs-classes-lab/README.md

 Work through the following tasks one by one, in order.
 Each time, add to the `Dog` class above.
 Each task has sample output that you should be able to replicate when you are done.

 a.
 Give `Dog` four properties, all with default values: `name (string), breed (string), mood (string), and hungry (boolean)`.
+//ALL MY ANSWERS TO THIS QUESTIONS ARE AFTER 8e
 ```swift
 var dog1 = Dog()
 dog1.name //returns "dog"